retooth2/xenharmlib/doc/quickstart.rst

     assert pitch in scale
     assert interval in scale

-The in operator is even more broad: It generally accepts every object that has a :attr:`frequency` or a :attr:`frequency_ratio` attribute, meaning that pitch and interval containment can be tested across
+The in operator is even broader: It generally accepts every object that has a :attr:`frequency` or a :attr:`frequency_ratio` attribute, meaning that pitch and interval containment can be tested across
 tunings: